Pipariya, Madhya Pradesh

 Pipariya is a town and a municipality in Hoshangabad district Indian State of Madhya Pradesh.
-It is also a tehsil headquarters and a Assembly Constituency.
+It is also a tehsil headquarters and an Assembly constituency.

 Geography

 Pipariya is located on 22.75°N 78.34°E. It is situated in Satpura range.
 Pipariya is 70 km from district headquarter Hoshangabad, while the state capital Bhopal is 155 km from the town.

 Demographics

 As of the 2011 census of India, the Pipariya Municipality has a population of 48,826 of which 25,294 are males and 23,532 are females.

 Government

 Pipariya is one of the 230 constituencies in the Madhya Pradesh Legislative Assembly of Madhya Pradesh, a central state of India.
 Pipariya is also part of Narmadapuram Lok Sabha constituency.
 It is a reserved seat for the Scheduled Caste (SC).